pranshupgoel/Crystal-Ball/README.md

 This README file outlines the steps to install and configure the One-Stop Healthcare Solution for battle against COVID19 pandamic.
 These steps are for Windows machine, so please apply equivalent commands in case you are installing it on Mac or Linux machines.

 - Install python 3
 - Install MySQL from: https://www.sitepoint.com/how-to-install-mysql.
 Use the default configuration while setting up MySQL.
+PLEASE INSTALL MYSQL LOCALLY.
 - Open a Windows command prompt (cmd) and go to Python "scripts" folder.
 This "scripts" folder is located in the directory where Python is installed.
 Run the following commands one at a time:
   - pip install mysql.connector-python
   - pip install chatterbot-python